SFDO-Tooling/MetaCI/README.rst

 In some environments, such as Heroku, it is helpful to run builds in environments which are spun up for just a single build.
 In Heroku, builds created in this way will not share their finite lifespan (24 hours) with previous builds.
-You might also want single-environment builds for security reasons, to ensure that no artifacts from one build can be snooped in another.
+They also are not restarted when the app is updated.

 You can specify the Python class to use for one-off builds with the METACI_LONG_RUNNING_BUILD_CLASS environment variable, but the defaults